chinapedia/wikipedia.abstract.en/Page/Paraguay.md

 |            |
 +------------+

-Bevölkerungspyramide_Paraguay_2016.png Paraguay's population is distributed unevenly through the country, with the vast majority of people living in the eastern region near the capital and largest city, Asunción, which accounts for 10% of the country's population.
+Paraguay's population is distributed unevenly through the country, with the vast majority of people living in the eastern region near the capital and largest city, Asunción, which accounts for 10% of the country's population.
 The Gran Chaco region, which includes the Alto Paraguay, Boquerón and Presidente Hayes Department, and accounts for about 60% of the territory, is home to less than 2% of the population.
 About 56% of Paraguayans live in urban areas, making Paraguay one of the least urbanized nations in South America.

 For most of its history, Paraguay has been a recipient of immigrants, owing to its low population density, especially after the demographic collapse that resulted from the Paraguayan War.
 Small groups of ethnic Italians, Germans, Russians, Japanese, Koreans, Chinese, Arabs, Ukrainians, Poles, Jews, Brazilians, and Argentines have also settled in Paraguay.
 Around 40% of the total Paraguayan population has some Italian descent.[72]
 Paraguay has also been a haven for communities persecuted for the religious faith, like the Bruderhof who were forced to leave England in 1941 because of their pacifist beliefs.[73][74]
 Many of these communities have retained their languages and culture, particularly the Brazilians, who represent the largest and most prominent immigrant group, at around 400,000.[75]
 Many Brazilian Paraguayans are of German, Italian and Polish descent.[76]
 There are an estimated 63,000 Afro-Paraguayans, comprising 1% of the population.[77]

-Caacupe5.jpg]] There is no official data on the ethnic composition of the Paraguayan population, as the Department of Statistics, Surveys and Censuses[78] of Paraguay does not ask about _race_ and _ethnicity_ in census surveys, although it does inquire about the indigenous population.
+]] There is no official data on the ethnic composition of the Paraguayan population, as the Department of Statistics, Surveys and Censuses[78] of Paraguay does not ask about _race_ and _ethnicity_ in census surveys, although it does inquire about the indigenous population.
 According to the census of 2002, the indigenous people made up 1.7% of Paraguay's total population.[79]

 Traditionally, the majority of the Paraguayan population is considered mixed (_mestizo_ in Spanish).
 HLA-DRB1 polymorphism studies have shown genetic distances between Paraguayans and Spanish populations were closer than between Paraguayans and Guaranis.
 Altogether these results suggest the predominance of the Spanish genetics in the Paraguayan populations.[80]
 According to , Paraguay has a population of , 95% of which are Mestizo or white and 5% are labelled as "other", which includes members of indigenous tribal groups.
 They are divided into 17 distinct ethnolinguistic groupings, many of which are poorly documented.
 Paraguay has one of the most prominent German communities in South America, with some 25,000 German-speaking Mennonites living in the Paraguayan Chaco.[81]
 German settlers founded several towns as Hohenau, Filadelfia, Neuland, Obligado and Nueva Germania.
 Several websites that promote German immigration to Paraguay claim that 5–7% of the population is of German ancestry, including 150,000 people of German-Brazilian descent.[82][83][84][85][86]

 Religion

-Concepción_Catholic_chapel.jpeg]] Christianity, particularly Roman Catholicism, is the dominant religion in Paraguay.[87]
+]] Christianity, particularly Roman Catholicism, is the dominant religion in Paraguay.[87]
 According to the 2002 census, 89.9% of the population is Catholic, 6.2% is Evangelical Protestant, 1.1% identify with other Christian sects, and 0.6% practice indigenous religions.
 A U.S. State Department report on Religious Freedom names Roman Catholicism, evangelical Protestantism, mainline Protestantism, Judaism (Orthodox, Conservative, and Reform), Mormonism, and the Bahá'í Faith as prominent religious groups.
 It also mentions a large Muslim community in Alto Paraná (as a result of Middle-Eastern immigration, especially from Lebanon) and a prominent Mennonite community in Boquerón.[88]

 Languages